Welikada Prison

 Following the attempted military coup in 1962, the arrested military and police officers were remanded pending trial in a special section at Welikada prison called the Magazine Section.
 To guard these officers, a special security detachment called the composite guard was selected from the Ceylon Light Infantry, with Major A Hulangamuwa in charge.

+2012 Prison riot

 In November 2012, 27 people died in clashes between inmates and prison guards.